 Lead4Change (formerly Lead2Feed) Student Leadership Program

 Empowered to Lead.
 Inspired to Serve.
-Lead2Feed is a FREE leadership program teaching middle and high school students a proven process to become passionate, service-minded leaders for life.
-Lead2Feed provides teachers with project-based lessons aligned to Common Core State Standards with a focus on College and Career Readiness Anchor Standards for Writing, Speaking, and Listening.
-The lessons are leadership driven activities centered on the challenge of solving a hunger or any community service need (your March of Dimes project qualifies).
+Lead2Feed is a FREE, fully funded leadership program reaching middle and high school students a proven process to become passionate, service-minded leaders for life.
+Lead2Feed provides teachers with lessons aligned to Standards, 21st Century Skills and Project Based Learning.
+All Teacher and Student lessons, Pacing Guide and Project Ideas are all available online.
+The lessons are leadership driven with activities centered on the challenge of solving any community service need (your March of Dimes project qualifies).
 Student teams can enter the Lead2Feed Leadership Challenge to win prize money for their non-profit organizations and technology products for their school.
 Learn more: Visit www.lead2feed.org to register.

 LifeSmarts.org & the National Consumers League

 LifeSmarts is a national educational competition focused on personal finance and consumer topics.
 It complements the curriculum already in place in schools and can be used as an activity for classes, groups, clubs, and community organizations.
 This free program, open to 6th-12th-grade students in the United States, quizzes students about personal finance, health and safety, the environment, technology, and consumer rights and responsibilities.

 FBLA-ML teams may compete on the LifeSmarts website by creating “JV” teams and will have the opportunity to win monthly “TeamSmarts” challenges and earn $100 cash prizes for their chapters.

 LifeSmarts is a program of the National Consumers League, which was founded in 1899 and is America’s pioneer consumer organization.
 NCL’s mission is to protect and promote social and economic justice for consumers and workers in the United States and abroad.
 For more information on the NCL, visit www.nclnet.org.